Bug (2006 film)

-Bug is a 2006 psychological thriller film directed by William Friedkin and written by Tracy Letts, based on his 1996 play of the same name.
-The film stars Ashley Judd, Michael Shannon, Lynn Collins, Brían F. O'Byrne, and Harry Connick Jr.
+Bug is a 2006 psychological horror film directed by William Friedkin and written by Tracy Letts, and starring Ashley Judd, Michael Shannon, Lynn Collins, Brían F. O'Byrne, and Harry Connick Jr. Letts adapted the screenplay from his 1996 play of the same name.
+It follows an isolated woman living in a rural Oklahoma motel who spirals into psychosis after taking in a mysterious Gulf War veteran.

 Bug debuted at the 2006 Cannes Film Festival before being purchased by Lionsgate, which released the film the following year in May 2007.
-The film received mixed to positive reviews from critics, who praised its intensity, directing, acting, and take on paranoia, but were polarized about its writing.
-They disagreed about the ending in particular.
+The film received generally positive reviews from critics, who praised its intensity, directing, acting, and take on paranoia, but were polarized about its writing, in particular the film's ending.
 Friedkin and Letts collaborated again as director and writer on the 2011 film Killer Joe.

 Plot

-Agnes White is a waitress working at a gay bar while living in a run-down motel in rural Oklahoma.
-Unable to move on after the disappearance of her young son Lloyd nearly ten years ago, Agnes binges on drugs and alcohol with her lesbian friend R.C.
+Waitress Agnes White works at a lesbian bar while living in a run-down motel in rural Oklahoma.
+Unable to move on after the disappearance of her young son Lloyd nearly ten years before, Agnes binges on drugs and alcohol with her lesbian friend R.C.

-Agnes is constantly plagued by silent telephone calls that she believes are being made by her abusive ex-husband Jerry Goss, who has recently been paroled.
-Jerry had previously attempted to murder her, and stalked her prior to his arrest in spite of Agnes filing a restraining order against him.
-One night, R.C. introduces Agnes to Peter Evans, a socially awkward yet courteous drifter.
-Agnes quickly strikes up a bond with Peter over their mutual loneliness, and she allows Peter to stay the night.
+Agnes is plagued by silent telephone calls that she believes are being made by her abusive ex-husband Jerry Goss, who has recently been paroled.
+Jerry had attempted to murder her, and stalked her prior to his arrest.
+One night, R.C. introduces Agnes to drifter Peter Evans.
+Agnes strikes up a bond with Peter and allows him to stay the night.
 The pair's sleep is interrupted by a malfunctioning smoke alarm, which Peter destroys with a Magic 8 Ball handed to him by Agnes.

 The next morning, Jerry barges into Agnes's room while Peter is out getting food.
 After menacing her, Jerry attempts to reconcile.
-However, when Agnes insults him, Jerry punches her.
-Jerry leaves, declaring he will return and pushing a returning Peter out of the way.
-Peter comforts Agnes, and the two have sex that night.
+Agnes then insults him, and Jerry punches her.
+Jerry leaves, promising to return.
+Peter later comforts Agnes, and the two have sex that night.

-However, Peter wakes Agnes up in the middle of the night, having apparently found an aphid in the bed.
-A paranoid Peter kills a number of them, and reveals he is being pursued.
-However, he refuses to tell Agnes who is hunting him on the grounds it will put her in danger and flees.
+Peter wakes Agnes up in the middle of the night, having apparently found an aphid in the bed.
+A paranoid Peter kills many aphids, and reveals that he is being pursued.
+However, he refuses to reveal who is hunting him on the grounds that it will put Agnes in danger and flees.
 Agnes, feeling abandoned, bursts into tears and a remorseful Peter returns.
-Peter reveals himself to be a veteran of The Gulf War.
-He claims that he was subjected to biological testing by the U.S. government, that the anonymous phone calls were made by government agents in anticipation of his arrival, and that the room has become infested by bugs planted by the government as part of the experiments.
-Peter's movements and behavior become more erratic as he fights the "invisible" bugs, that he claims are infesting his body.
+Peter reveals himself to be a veteran of the Gulf War.
+He claims that he was subjected to biological testing by the U.S. government, that the anonymous calls were made by government agents in anticipation of his arrival, and that the room has become infested by bugs planted by the government as part of the experiments.
+Peter's movements and behavior become more erratic as he fights the "invisible" bugs he claims are infesting his body.